Y2KForever/nodemailer-template-aws-ses/README.md

 # nodemailer-template-aws-ses
- This is an example for how to send template emails with nodemailer, serverless,  AWS SES, Lambda and API Gateway.
+ This is an example on how to send template emails with nodemailer, serverless,  AWS SES, Lambda and API Gateway.